logo

 Morning Consult Logo

-• Aside from McConnell and Collins, only three other senators — Deb Fischer (R-Neb.), Ron Johnson (R-Wis.) and Joni Ernst (R-Iowa) — have higher disapproval ratings than approval ratings.
-Among that trio, Ernst is the only one up for re-election next year.
+• Aside from McConnell and Collins, only two other senators — Ron Johnson (R-Wis.), whose current term expires in 2029, and Joni Ernst (R-Iowa), who is up for re-election next year — have net negative approval ratings.

-• Delegations from states with small populations and a strong partisan lean are heavily represented in the most popular list, continuing a long-term trend we observe in our rankings.
+• Delegations from states with small populations and a strong partisan lean are heavily represented in the most popular list, continuing a longtime feature of our rankings.

 Senators' approval ratings